-In October 2017, XRF borrowed \$386,383 of platinum metal, which is inventoried to facilitate manufacturing processes and reduce lead times.
-The loan facility matures after 12 months and interest is calculated at market rates and payable annually.
-In January 2018, an additional \$600,488 was borrowed, increasing the total borrowed metal to \$986,871.
-The second loan facility matures after 12 months and interest is calculated at market rates and payable annually.
-At maturity, both facilities will be renewed for additional terms or the platinum will be returned.
-These liabilities are offset by an inventory asset of \$986,871.
+XRF has borrowed (and has title to under a master contract) \$1,977,955 of platinum metal, which is inventoried to facilitate manufacturing processes and reduce lead times.
+This is funded by three loan facilities, which mature after 12 months.
+Interest is calculated at market rates and payable annually.
+At maturity, these facilities will be renewed for additional terms or the platinum will be returned.
+These liabilities are offset by an inventory asset of \$1,977,955.